gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 * [`Synthesizer.Speak`](/CIC/References/APIs/SpeechSynthesizer.md#Speak) directive message that plays speech audio.
 It returns speech data additionally.
 * Along with a `Synthesizer.Speak` directive message, other directive messages containing additional information can be returned.
 For example, an [`AudioPlayer.Play`](/CIC/References/APIs/AudioPlayer.md#Play) directive message returns streaming details.

 As explained above, when responses are returned from CIC to your client, they take the form of a [multipart message](#MultipartMessage), consisting of multiple directive messages and speech data.
-Their structure is as follows.
+The structure is as follows.

 {% raw %}
 ```